 25 October 2022

-London, October 2022 – Longevity Partners appoints Tamar Dane Dor-Ner and David Cropper to Board of Directors
+Austin, TEXAS – October 25, 2022 – Longevity Partners appoints Tamar Dane Dor-Ner and David Cropper to Board of Directors

 Tamar is a partner at Bain & Company.
 She is the managing partner of the Boston office and sits on the firm’s global board.
 She joins Longevity as External Senior Advisor to the global management board.
 Her experience in private equity, retail, sales, marketing, consulting, and brand strategy spans several countries and more than 20 years.
 She is also a member of Bain’s Diversity, Equity and Inclusion Council and founded the company’s Brand Positioning & Strategy group.

-“Longevity Partners is uniquely qualified to help decarbonise the sector and achieve a net-zero carbon economy.
+“Longevity Partners is uniquely qualified to help decarbonize the sector and achieve a net-zero carbon economy.
 I am thrilled to support its mission and help Longevity’s clients reach their climate goals,” says Tamar.

 David Cropper joined the management board of Longevity Partners INC in September, the group’s fully owned subsidiary in the United States.
 David brings with him over 37 years of experience and leadership in real estate development, including project design, entitlement, construction, and finance.

-Etienne Cadestin, Founder and CEO of Longevity Partners, said: “It’s a real honour to have Tamar and David join our global and US boards.
+Etienne Cadestin, Founder and CEO of Longevity Partners said: “It’s a real honor to have Tamar and David join our global and US boards.
 Together, they bring more than 50 years of experience and leadership in consulting and responsible property investment.
-Their vision, knowledge, and leadership are exactly what we need as we expand our operations internationally and innovate our business models to become the leading independent global ESG advisory and investment firm to deliver the transition to a low carbon world and address the imminent climate and biodiversity crises.”
+Their vision, knowledge, and leadership are exactly what we need as we expand our operations internationally and innovate our business models to become the leading independent global ESG advisory and investment firm to deliver the transition to a low-carbon world and address the imminent climate and biodiversity crises.”